4.8

 The walking distance is almost 15 to 20 minutes.

-You could take the Rome metro (Line B) from Termini to the Colosseo central platform, much closer to the Colosseum.
+You can take the Rome metro (Line B) from Termini to the Colosseo central platform, much closer to the Colosseum.

 Can we take a taxi or ride-sharing service en route to the Colosseum?

-One can even take a cab or choose a ride-sharing service like Uber to the Colosseum City in Rome.
+Yes, you can take a cab or choose a ride-sharing service like Uber to the Colosseum City in Rome.

 Taxis are available at designated taxi stations located around the city.